INF2-ICT/application/README.md

 ## Introduction

 This guide will walk you through the steps to run a Java application from a GitHub repository.
 We will assume that you have already cloned the repository to your local machine and have installed any necessary dependencies, such as an API and Docker.
-There will also be a file named `example.env`.
-Change the file name to `.env` so that the program runs optimally.

 ## Cloning the Repository